|

 efficiency, responsiveness, ease of handling, ease of construction

+and comfort.
 The methods utilized lend themselves to rapid

 adaptation in a larger scale manufacturing environment with broad